 AMKD HAS A GENETIC CAUSE

-We know that AMKD has a genetic basis, because genome association studies have shown that 2 APOL1 risk variants significantly increase the risk of proteinuric kidney diseases, including:
+Genome association studies have shown that AMKD has a genetic cause.
+See how much 2 APOL1 risk variants significantly increase the risk of proteinuric kidney diseases.

-We know that AMKD has a genetic basis, because genome association studies have shown that 2 APOL1 risk variants significantly increase the risk of proteinuric kidney diseases, including:
+Genome association studies have shown that AMKD has a genetic cause.
+See how much 2 APOL1 risk variants significantly increase the risk of proteinuric kidney diseases.

 (Some odds ratios have been rounded.
 See referenced literature for more detailed ranges)